-These guides are not professional and most of them don’t speak English or only a little bit.
-The trail is open only in the dry season, from November 1 until May 31.
-It opens at 0600 and they allow the last visitors hitting the trail at 1600.
-The Doi Inthanon National Park opens at 0530 so if you enter the park at that time you will be able to start the trail at 0600.
-It would be better to spend the night before in the park, for instance at the bungalows in the Karen village Ban Mae Klang Luang.
+While not professional guides, most of the guides don’t speak English or speak only a little bit.
+The trail is open only in the dry season from November 1 until May 31, between 0600 and 1600.
+Entering the park at 0530 allows starting the trail at 0600, and it is advisable to spend the night before at the bungalows in the Karen village Ban Mae Klang Luang inside the park.

-The start of the trail is located between the two Royal Chedis and the summit of the mountain.
-It is clearly marked.
-There is a huge parking lot and several small shops.
+The trail start point is between the two Royal Chedis and the summit of the mountain, with a big parking lot and several small shops nearby.

 History of the Trail

 Development of tourism in the Doi Inthanon National Park only happened in the last 20-30 years.
 The 1992 edition of the Lonely Planet guidebook Thailand, A Travel Survival Kit offers a page of information about the park, the waterfalls, and about “getting there & away.”
-The only accommodation available in the parkwase the Forest Service bungalows near the park headquarter, that cost from 300 to 1000 THB per night.
+The Forest Service bungalows near the park headquarters were the only accommodation available in the park and cost from 300 to 1000 THB per night.

 The Phra Mahathat Naphamethanidon, the chedi the Royal Thai Air Force constructed to commemorate the king’s 60th birthday in 1989, was already there.
 I assume, therefore, that the road was in fairly good condition.
 Times have changed.
 Around 1999 they opened the trail.
 The Pha Dok Siew Nature Trail, managed by the Karen People of Ban Mae Klang Luang, was established in 2006, according to our information.
 These two trails have attracted a growing amount of visitors as they are fairly easy and short trails.
 Each trail only takes about 1,5 to 2 hours at a relaxed pace.